November 2023 Election Endorsements

 The changing dynamics of the US labor market, which has put employees rather than employers in the driver's seat in a way not seen for decades, is allowing unions to flex their muscle.

-20 years after mine disaster, Brookwood miners are still fighting for safety23 Sep, 2021
+20 years after mine disaster, Brookwood miners are still fighting for safety

-We Need A Modern Labor Movement That Brings Good Jobs20 Sep, 2021
+We Need A Modern Labor Movement That Brings Good Jobs

 Flying into Phoenix Sky Harbor International Airport recently, I spotted the ramp workers on the tarmac, busily unloading bags and doing safety checks on the plane in 115 degree heat.